NYU-CSO/recitation/r8/README.md

 ### Basic Linker knowledge

-The `list` file implements a minimal linked list. compile the `list.c` file included in this directory using command `gcc -std=gnu99 list.c`.
+The `list.c` file in this directory implements a simple linked list.
+Compile this file using command `gcc -std=gnu99 list.c`.
 Explain the errors produced.
 Fix them to produce the object file `list.o`

 Compile the `main.c` file included in this directory using command `gcc -std=gnu99 main.c`.
 Explain the errors produced.
 Fix them to produce the object file `main.o`.